andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 In order to create the most natural and open discussion environment possible, the interviews did not strictly follow a fixed set of questions.
 Instead, they were designed to allow conversations to flow freely, enabling participants to elaborate on personal experiences and perspectives in greater detail.

-## Data Preparation
+## Data Cleaning & Transformation
-Data cleaning and preparation were performed in Google Sheets before importing the dataset into Tableau.
+Data cleaning and transformation were performed in Google Sheets before importing the dataset into Tableau.

-The preparation process included:
+The process included:

 - Cleaning and standardizing categorical variables
 - Handling missing values and replacing undefined categories with appropriate labels